-- 29. Which of the following is incorrect?
+27. Which of the following is incorrect?
 When using the 10-Q, the analyst should be aware that the usefulness of the quarterly financial statements might be affected by:

-- A. seasonality.
+A. seasonality.

-- B. adjustments made in the final quarter of the year.
+B. adjustments made in the final quarter of the year.

-- C. the use of cash accounting.
+C. the use of cash accounting.

-- D. the increased use of estimates.
+D. the increased use of estimates.

-- 30. Voluntary disclosure by managers is becoming an increasingly important source of information.
+28. Voluntary disclosure by managers is becoming an increasingly important source of information.

 Which of the following is least likely to be a reason for this increased disclosure?

-- A. Protection under Safe Harbor Rules.
+A. Protection under Safe Harbor Rules

-- B. To manage investors' expectations.
+B. To manage investors' expectations

-- C. To signal information to investors.
+C. To communicate information to investors

-- D. To respond to increased demands by labor unions.
+D. To respond to increased demands by labor unions

-- 31. The two secondary qualities of accounting information to make it useful for decision making are:
+29. are secondary qualities of accounting information that make it useful for decision making.

-- A. consistency and comparability.
+A. Consistency and comparability

-- B. relevance and reliability.
+B. Relevance and reliability

-- C. materiality and comparability.
+C. Materiality and comparability

-- D. full disclosure and relevance.
+D. Full disclosure and relevance

-- 32. Economic income measures change in:

-- A. asset value.

-- B. liability value.

-- C. shareholder value.

-- D. net cash flows.

-- 33. Which one of the following is not an example of a red flag, used to evaluate earnings quality?

-- A. Qualified audit report

-- B. Net income this year is higher then net income last year

-- C. Poor financial performance

-- D. Frequent or unexplained changes in accounting policies